-You should try this even if you think you don't like raw meat, as it is a rare treat, when made with high-quality, grass-fed beef.
+Even if you think that you don't like raw meat, this recipe is definitely worth trying.
+The citrus gently cooks the meat and it is a rare treat when made with high-quality, grass-fed beef.

 - 1 pound beef (organic filet, high-quality, grass-fed)

-- 2 cloves garlic (peeled and slightly crushed with the side of a chef's knife)
+- 2 cloves garlic (peeled and slightly crushed)

 - Sea salt to taste (fine)